statoscope/statoscope/README.md

 });
 ```

-### onlyWatchMode: Boolean
+### watchModeOnly: Boolean

 Activate plugin only in a watch mode (`> webpack --watch` or `> webpack-dev-server`)

-If `onlyWatchMode` is `false` then the plugin will be activated in a normal (`> webpack`) and in a watch mode (`> webpack --watch` or `> webpack-dev-server`).
+If `watchModeOnly` is `false` then the plugin will be activated in a normal (`> webpack`) and in a watch mode (`> webpack --watch` or `> webpack-dev-server`).
 It means that normal building process will not be terminated after finish because the plugin is holding a permanent connection to the rempl server.
 The only way to terminate building process is `ctrl+c` like in a watch mode.

 `true` by default.